rampion/conkin/README.md

 One thing I haven't often seen people talk about doing in Haskell is working with data in [column-major order](https://en.wikipedia.org/wiki/Row-_and_column-major_order), or as a [struct of arrays](https://en.wikipedia.org/wiki/AOS_and_SOA).
 If we take a look though, there's some interesting possibilities and theory underlying this relatively simple concept.

-The `conkin` library is the result of my explorations along this line of thinking.
+The [`conkin` package](http://hackage.haskell.org/package/conkin) is the result of my explorations along this line of thinking.

 <!--
 # Setup